haiwen/seafile-admin-docs/manual/setup/helm_chart_single_node.md

 ## Advanced operations

 For standard external access, use the chart's `ingress` or `httpRoute` configuration above.
 Refer to [advanced K8S management](./k8s_advanced_management.md) when you need to manage Gateway resources or custom routing rules manually.

+On the other hand, you can also click ***Extensions*** tab to explore the futher functions in Seafile.